 Learn about the beliefs and values of the United Methodist Church.

 Midway is a church committed to living out its calling by serving Douglasville and it’s surrounding communities.
-Our mission is to grow Jesus’ Church by making disciples of Christ through “Open Doors, Open Hearts and Open Minds.”
+The mission of the church is to make disciples of Jesus Christ for the transformation of the world.
 We live this mission out through worship, study, sharing, and service.
 As a United Methodist Congregation, we share beliefs with other Christian groups, including faith in God: the Father, the Son, and the Holy Spirit.
 Traditionally, we have emphasized the following:

 In practice, we are similar to other Protestant denominations, affirming our beliefs through the sacred symbols of baptism and communion.
 Through baptism, we accept God’s gifts through Jesus.
 There is no strict rule among United Methodists about how baptism must be performed, although sprinkling water on the head of the person being baptized is most common.
 Everyone is accepted and welcome at the communion table, whether members of the Church or not, kids or adults.

 We believe the church belongs to God and that the church is, in the words of the Apostle Paul, the body of Christ.
 The church is to be the physical presence of Christ in the world.
 As such, our primary aim is to do God’s will.
 We believe God has called Midway United Methodist Church to the following: